-In some instances Restylane can produce very dramatic results although it is not a replacement for surgical rejuvenation.
+In some instances fillers such as Juvederm and Restylane can produce very dramatic results although it is not a replacement for surgical rejuvenation.
 Fillers are often used in conjunction with surgery to fill out wrinkles that cannot be removed by surgery.

 The rate of reactions to fillers is very low.
 However, after the treatment some common injection-related reactions may occur, such as swelling, redness, pain, itching, discoloration and tenderness at the injection site.
 These typically resolve spontaneously within a few days after injection into the skin.